-Towards Improved Structural Reforms and Fiscal Frameworks
+Towards Improved Structural Reforms and Fiscal Frameworks (by Invitation)

 This carefully constructed event will bring versatile interest groups together and discuss the structural reforms in South East Europe and their improved integration into the fiscal frameworks of the countries.
 The discussion will be facilitated through the prism of increased competitiveness and growth of the region and enhanced EU enlargement.
 Target audience: ministers of finance, line ministers, Economic Reform Programme coordinators and other officials from Western Balkans and Turkey.
 Each country from the region will be represented with up to five representatives.

 On their path to European Union (EU) accession, the economies of the Western Balkans and Turkey need to become sufficiently vital to withstand the competitive pressures of the EU Single Market.
 Economic governance, competitiveness, and trade are identified as the key areas to be strengthened.